tonivanhala/zolaongcp.com/README.md

 - This site uses the Serene theme as a submodule.
 Try out other themes from [Zola Themes](https://www.getzola.org/themes/).
   * Follow the installation instructions for the theme and set the theme in `config.toml`.

+## License

+The code in this repository is licensed under [the MIT license](./LICENSE).

+The site that you build with this repository is not covered by the license.
+It is yours.
+You don't need to link to this repository in your site or reference the MIT license.